Syn.: Dactylorhiza latifolia (L.) Soó, Orchis sambucina L.

 Dactylorhiza sambucinaDactylorhiza sambucina

-Habitat: This plant grows in mountain meadows, pastures, forest borders, from foothills to mountains.
+Ecology: It grows in mountain meadows, pastures, forest margins, from foothills to mountains.
+Blooms from May to June.

-Description: A perennial herb with an erect stem, 10–25 cm high.
+Description: A perennial herb with an erect stem, 10–25 cm tall.
 The leaves (4–7) are lanceolate, up to 12 cm long, unspotted, bracts as long as flowers.
 The flowers are yellow or red, sometimes white.
-Flowers from May to June.
 The fruit is a capsule.

 Dactylorhiza sambucinaDactylorhiza sambucina